I hope you enjoy this blog post.

-• Marlon Brando’s deranged officer wears a GMT-Master in the hot jungle in Apocalypse Now.
+• Marlon Brando’s deranged officer wears the popular GMT-Master Rolex in the hot jungle in Apocalypse Now.

 • Dennis Hopper uses one to time his ticking bombs in Speed.

 • Danny Devito tries to bribe an alien with his Rolex before being zapped by a laser.